Encoding syntactic objects and Merge operations in function spaces: Introduction

 Different aspects of this broad question on neurocomputational realizations of syntactic structures have been analyzed, see for instance \cite{BickSza}, \cite{Frie}, \cite{Fukui}, \cite{Martin1}, \cite{Murphy1}.
 (Additional literature will be discussed briefly in \S \ref{ROSEsec}.)
 In this paper we take a more theoretical viewpoint and we give a mathematical proof that, if lexical items are encoded as brain waves (which mathematically means that there is an embedding of the set of lexical items in a space of wavelet functions), then this map can be extended to an embedding of syntactic objects, which moreover preserves the algebraic structure (non-associative commutative magma) that is crucial to structure formation.
 We show that this embedding can be obtained through neural circuits made of a composition of gates that realize a simple binary operation consisting of a minimization and an entropy computation.
 It is important to stress that this argument is a theoretical (constructive) proof of concept: it does not imply that an actual neurocomputational realization will necessarily have to be exactly of this form, but it shows a possible theoretical mechanism through which such a realization (with the correct computational properties) can be obtained.
+A longer term goal of this type of mathematical questions would be to develop possible general theoretical guidelines, primarily based on algebraic properties, that can constrain neurocomputational implementations of Merge and therefore may suggest novel constraints for experimental testing.
+Additional assumptions, beyond what is discussed here, would be required to derive such constraints, but the main approach that we suggest is inspired by the modeling of physical systems, where a historically very successful strategy has been the use algebraic properties to the purpose of constraining the model, so as to drastically reduce the size of the space of possibilities.

 Thus, we focus here on the problem of how to create an embedding of syntactic objects, and of the action of Merge on workspaces, inside a space of functions, in terms of a (nonlinear) superposition of certain wavelets (elements of some function space).
 The reason for investigating this type of encoding as functions (typically some kind of wavelets) comes from neurolinguistic questions.